 PIN for later reference – Scuba Diving at Clifton Gardens (Sydney)

-Where is Clifton Gardens?
+Where is Clifton Gardens in Sydney?

-How to get to Clifton Gardens?
+How to Get to Clifton Gardens?

 Dive Site at Clifton Gardens

-- Dive site: Open (Sea).
+- Dive Site: Open (Sea).

 - Depth: 9 to 10 metres.

-- Ideal for: All level divers including the beginners.
+- Ideal For: All level divers, including the beginners.

 - Current: Usually calm.